SietsmaRJ/train_capice_model/README.md

 - -b/ --balanced_ds: Same as -f/ --file, but will not balance out the allele frequency.

 Optional arguments:
-- -d/ --default: Use the XGBoost hyperparameters used by [Shuang et al.](https://www.medrxiv.org/content/10.1101/19012229v1.full.pdf) Will not use RandomizedSearchCV in the training phase.
+- -d/ --default: Use the XGBoost hyperparameters used by [Shuang et al.](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-020-00775-w) Will not use RandomizedSearchCV in the training phase.
+- -sd/ --specified_default: Location to a json containing keys: `learning_rate`, `max_depth`, `n_estimators` and their values to be used as the default hyperparameters in training the model.
-- -s/ --split: Split the given input data into a train / test (0.8/0.2) set before any balancing, preprocessing or training happens.
+- -s/ --split: Splits the given data into a given test set of the given percentage size and train datasets before any preprocessing or training happens.
 Will output both the training and testing dataset to output.
+Expects a percentage from 0-1.
 - -v/ --verbose: When added, will print out a whole lot of print messages for easier debugging.
+- -e/ --exit: Early exit flag, when the given input data should just be split or balanced out.
+Will exit before any preprocessing or training happens.

 ### Example:

+- Balance out the given file and make cross validation models on the balanced set:
+    - `python3 train_model.py -f path/to/cadd/annotated/file -o path/to/output -d -v`

+- Do not balance out the given dataset and split it to a 90/10 train/test dataset:
+    - `python3 train_model.py -b path/to/balanced/cadd/annotated/file -o path/to/output -v -s 0.1`

+- Make a model using previously found optimal hyperparameters, without balancing out the input dataset:
+    - `python3 train_model.py -b path/to/cadd/annotated/file -o path/to/output -v -s 0.1 -d -sd path/to/hyperparameters.json`

+- Balance out and split a dataset, without training:
-python3 train_model.py -f path/to/cadd/annotated/file -o path/to/output -d -v
+    - `python3 train_model.py -f path/to/cadd/annotated/file -o path/to/output -s 0.1 -v -e`

 # Output
 Always: